 If you’re arriving in Manila, expect traffic on main roads and highways.
 If you’re here on a short layover, it’s best to stay inside the airport or explore to near destinations such as Mall of Asia.
 Further than that and you might be stuck in traffic for hours!

-Also Read: Things to do in Manila
+Also Read: Things to Do and Places to See in Manila

 7. How to get around